qzw68/Week-6-Lab/README.md

-# Week-6-Lab
-Week 6 Lab exercises

-Our program is asking for the users' name and major.
+Created by Jin Jin Wu(jiw177), Qizhe Wang(qzw68) Welcome to our python program!
+Here, we will be asking for the users' name and major.
+Our program also allows the user to play a guessing the number game.

-Group members: Jin Jin Wu(19jinjinwu), Qizhe Wang(qzw68)
+Getting started: